uma458467/cloud-native-app-labs/lab-instructions/spring-cloud-config/sc-oss.md

 ### Turning on a Feature with `@ConfigurationProperties`

-Use of `@ConfigurationProperties` is common way to externalize and validate configuration in Spring applications.  `@ConfigurationProperties` beans are automatically rebound when application config is refreshed.
+Use of `@ConfigurationProperties` is a common way to externalize and validate configuration in Spring applications.  `@ConfigurationProperties` beans are automatically rebound when application config is refreshed.

 1) Review `$CLOUD_NATIVE_APP_LABS_HOME/greeting-config/src/main/java/io/pivotal/greeting/GreetingProperties.java`.
 Use of the `@ConfigurationProperties` annotation allows for reading of configuration values.
 Configuration keys are a combination of the `prefix` and the field names.
 In this case, there is one field (`displayFortune`).
 Therefore `greeting.displayFortune` is used to turn the display of fortunes on/off.
 Remaining code is typical getter/setters for the fields.